Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_clown_hide_when_active                  0       // Whether the clown should be hidden from other players' Target ID (overhead icons) when they are activated.
 Server or round must be restarted for changes to take effect ttt_clown_show_target_icon                  0       // Whether the clown has an icon over other players' heads showing who to kill.
-Server or round must be restarted for changes to take effect ttt_clown_heal_on_activate                  0       // Whether the clown should fully heal when they activate or not ttt_clown_shop_active_only                  1       // Whether the clown's shop should be available only after they activate ttt_clown_shop_delay                        0       // Whether the clown's purchased shop items should be held until they activate ttt_clown_credits_starting                  0       // The number of credits a clown should start with
+Server or round must be restarted for changes to take effect ttt_clown_heal_on_activate                  0       // Whether the clown should fully heal when they activate or not ttt_clown_heal_bonus                        0       // The amount of bonus health to give the clown if they are healed when they are activated ttt_clown_shop_active_only                  1       // Whether the clown's shop should be available only after they activate ttt_clown_shop_delay                        0       // Whether the clown's purchased shop items should be held until they activate ttt_clown_credits_starting                  0       // The number of credits a clown should start with